 If you approach this exercise with an open mind, don't worry; you will realize the need for the attitude change from financial engineering to lifestyle management.
 As well, you will see the need to develop and apply consistently, a spending decision procedure, and to get an accountability partner.
 Otherwise, you will be stuck in the debt cycle.
 Change will take time; but by God's grace, you can break the debt pattern.

-You know money management is lifestyle management; you have one, or at most, two credit cards which you pay fully each month; you follow a specific spending decision procedure; you work with a budget; and merchants do not attract you with sales and deals.
-Typically, you have two challenges: Consistency generally, and you lack a process to plan to buy the next car, and major assets for cash -- a capital fund.
+You know money management is lifestyle management.
+You have one, or at most, two credit cards which you pay fully each month.
+You follow a specific spending decision procedure, you work with a budget, and merchants do not attract you with sales and deals.
+Typically, you have two challenges: Consistency, and you lack a process to pay for emergencies, plan to buy the next car, and buy major assets for cash from a capital fund.

 Like the previous category, you know money management is lifestyle management, you have a capital fund, an accountability partner, and you do not get caught by merchants' seductive advertising.
 You have one credit card; however, like each of us, you mess up sometimes, but you stay debt free apart from a declining mortgage.